1980 Mercury Cougar XR-7 coupe

 “… the sporting side of Lynx.”

 1987 was the final year for the Lynx—Mercury’s version of Ford’s Escort compact.
-The Escort would soldier on for many more years (through model year 2002), but from 1988 forward the smallest American-built Mercury would be the Topaz—still a compact, but larger in almost every dimension.
-For 1986 and 1987, the top of the line Lynx was the XR3 hatchback coupe.
+The Escort would soldier on for many more years (through model year 2002), but from 1988 forward, the smallest American-built Mercury would be the Topaz—still a compact, but larger in almost every dimension.
+For 1986 and 1987, the top-of-the-line Lynx was the XR3 hatchback coupe.

-The final-year Lynx didn’t sell very well: a total of 39,039 in a year when Ford sold 374,765 Escorts.
 First-generation Escorts and Lynxes were once so prevalent on American roads, but have now virtually disappeared.
-You occasionally see Lynxes for sale in the Hemming’s Motor News classifieds and on eBay Motors, but there are none out there as I write this in July 2018.
+You occasionally see Lynxes for sale in the Hemming’s Motor News classifieds and on eBay Motors.
+Bring a Trailer has auctioned a grand total of two Lynxes, neither of them XR3s.

 Make mine Smoke, please.

-Other Mercury’s I have written about are the 1983 Grand Marquis sedan, the 1986 Capri hatchback coupe, and the 1988 Cougar XR-7 coupe.
+Other Mercurys I have written about are the 1983 Grand Marquis sedan, the 1986 Capri hatchback coupe, and the 1988 Cougar XR-7 coupe.
 I have also written about the 1981 Ford Escort hatchback coupe.

 1983 Mercury Grand Marquis sedan